-Last year, when insurance companies were worried about the new guidelines on Unit Linked Insurance Plans (ULIPs) and how it would affect their business, Insurance Regulatory and Development Authority (IRDA) suggested them to cut down on costs in order to stay profitable.
-This suggestion hinted towards redesigning of insurance products, slashing their administrative costs, travel expenses, management costs etc.
+Last year, when insurance companies were worried about the new guidelines on Unit Linked Insurance Plans (ULIPs) and how they would affect their business, Insurance Regulatory and Development Authority (IRDA) suggested they cut down on costs in order to stay profitable.
+This suggestion hinted towards redesigning insurance products, slashing their administrative costs, travel expenses, management costs, etc.

-There are 24 life insurance companies in India which includes LIC.
-The remaining 23 are private life insurers which includes the latest entrant Edelweiss Tokio Life Insurance.
+There are 24 life insurance companies in India which include LIC.
+The remaining 23 are private life insurers which include the latest entrant Edelweiss Tokio Life Insurance.
 Edelweiss recently received R3 approval from IRDA and has not yet started its operations.

 Max New York Life Insurance increased its profits by 12-fold with a net profit of Rs 283 crores in 2010-11 over Rs 24 crores in the previous year.

-HDFC Life Insurance Company’s MD & CEO, Amitabh Chaudhry said that increase in premium collections and reduction in their operating costs will help them to break even this fiscal.
+HDFC Life Insurance Company’s MD & CEO, Amitabh Chaudhry said that an increase in premium collections and a reduction in their operating costs will help them to break even this fiscal.

 Last fiscal companies reduced their number of branches in an effort to further bring down their expenses.